Are you looking for some fun things to do during your time in Lancaster, Ohio?

 Located on Lancaster’s beautiful Main Street sits Ale House 1890.
 This Gastropub has incredible food and drinks that anyone can enjoy.
 The beautiful building makes for a perfect date night out on the town or even to grab quick lunch downtown.

 To wrap up your visits to the history museums, covered bridges, and downtown Lancaster, you must try Gypsy Joe’s Ice Cream and Donut Shop.
 One look at the menu, and you’ll be drooling over which tasty treat to get.
 From ice cream to donuts to smoothies and coffee, you can’t go wrong here.
 Enjoy some small-town ice cream shop vibes at this final stop!

 As you can see, the options are endless when finding entertainment and good food in Lancaster, Ohio.
-It’s not far from Columbus or Amanda (where we are), and the drive is so worth the small-town fun you can have drinking and eating your way through town.
-Maybe we’ll see you around!
+It’s not far from Columbus and the drive is so worth the small-town fun you can have drinking and eating.
+Hopefully we’ll see you around!
 If you’re ever in need of a roof repair expert contact our team for a FREE Quote!